-1. Federal Funding Rate Increase - Increased expenditure authority is provided to reflect an increase in federal funding for state pipeline safety programs.
-(Pipeline Safety Account-Federal)

-2. Utility Damage Prevention Awareness - The Utilities and Transportation Commission had a one-time expenditure from the pipeline safety fund for a campaign to increase awareness and use of the 811 one-call utility location service to protect Washington residents, infrastructure and property.
+- 1. Federal Funding Rate Increase - Increased expenditure authority is provided to reflect an increase in federal funding for state pipeline safety programs.
+(Pipeline Safety Account-Federal) - 2.
+Utility Damage Prevention Awareness - The Utilities and Transportation Commission had a one-time expenditure from the Pipeline Safety Account for a campaign to increase awareness and use of the 811 one-call utility location service to protect Washington residents, infrastructure and property.
 These surplus penalties have been spent and the agency no longer needs the appropriation authority.
-(Pipeline Safety Account-State)

-3. Additional Staffing - Increased expenditure authority is provided to hire two additional Regulatory Analysts.
-(Public Service Revolving Account-State)

-4. Recruitment and Retention - Increased expenditure authority is provided to increase the salaries of 47 existing FTEs on a performance basis, ranging from 1 percent to 2 percent, but not to exceed 2.5 percent.
+(Pipeline Safety Account-State) - 3.
+Additional Staffing - Increased expenditure authority is provided to hire two additional Regulatory Analysts.
+(Public Service Revolving Account-State) - 4.
+Recruitment and Retention - Increased expenditure authority is provided to increase the salaries of 47 existing FTEs on a performance basis, ranging from 1 percent to 2 percent, but not to exceed 2.5 percent.
 If performance goals are not met, there will be no increase.
+(Public Service Revolving Account-State) - 5.
+Seattle Office - Increased expenditure authority is provided to maintain the Seattle office, inlcuding \$58,800/year for rent and \$16,200/year to cover equiptment and supplies.
+(Public Service Revolving Account-State) - 6.
+Current Lease Increase - Increased expenditure authority is provided to cover costs associated with an anticipated \$6 per square foot lease increase, beginning July 2016.
+(Public Service Revolving Account-State) - 7.
+Retirement Buyouts - Increased expenditure authority is provided for retirement buyouts of 4 FTEs per year at \$25,000 per buyout.
+(Public Service Revolving Account-State) - 8.
+Oil by Rail Safety Pursuant to Engrossed Substitute House Bill 1449 (oil transportation safety), expenditure authority and staffing is provided to increase grade crossing inspections and adopt rules for private grade crossings.
+(Public Service Revolving Account-State) - 9.
+Thermal Energy Efficieny - Pursuant to Second Substitute House Bill 1095 (thermal energy efficiency), one-time funding is provided for rulemaking to establish a voluntary emission reduction program.
 (Public Service Revolving Account-State)

-5. Seattle Office - Increased expenditure authority is provided to maintain the Seattle office, inlcuding \$58,800/year for rent and \$16,200/year to cover equiptment and supplies.
-(Public Service Revolving Account-State)

-6. Current Lease Increase - Increased expenditure authority is provided to cover costs associated with an anticipated \$6 per square foot lease increase, beginning July 2016.
-(Public Service Revolving Account-State)

-7. Retirement Buyouts - Increased expenditure authority is provided for retirement buyouts of 4 FTEs per year at \$25,000 per buyout.
-(Public Service Revolving Account-State)

-8. Oil by Rail Safety - Pursuant to Engrossed Substitute House Bill 1449 (oil transportation safety), expenditure authority and staffing is provided to increase grade crossing inspections and adopt rules for private grade crossings.
-(Pipeline Safety Account-State)

-9. Thermal Energy Efficieny - Pursuant to Second Substitute House Bill 1095 (thermal energy efficiency), one-time funding is provided for rulemaking to establish a voluntary emission reduction program.
-(Pipeline Safety Account-State)

-Board for Volunteer Firefighters (Dollars in Thousands)
+2015-17 Omnibus Operating Budget Board for Volunteer Firefighters (Dollars in Thousands)

-PSHB 1106
+Passed Hse APP (SHB 1106)

 FTEs NGF+OpPth Total

 2013-15 Estimated Expenditures 4.0 0 959

 2015-17 Maintenance Level 4.0 0 985

 Total 2015-17 Biennium 4.0 0 985